nyu-mll/jiant/README.md

 To add new tasks, you should:

 1. Add your data to the ``data_dir`` you intend to use.
 When constructing your task class (see next bullet), make sure you specify the correct subfolder containing your data.
+It is recommended that you shuffle your training data if there are many rows (>10k) to avoid training artefacts.

 2. Create a class in ``src/tasks.py``, and make sure that...